heinrich10/demo-unit-test-circle-ci/README.md

 ## Note
 - circle.yml -
-this is the file used for configuring circle-ci. configured it to use node 7.10.0 and generate code coverage artifact, then send it to codecov.io
+this is the file used for configuring circle-ci. configured it to use node 8.11.4 and generate code coverage artifact, then send it to codecov.io
 - npm test command -
-this invokes istanbul, mocha, and codecov library. configurations are in their corresponding yml files
+this invokes nyc, mocha, and codecov library. configurations are in their corresponding yml files
 - coverage report -
-open ./coverage/lcov-report/index.html file after running the test to view code coverage
+open `./coverage/lcov-report/index.html` file after running the test to view code coverage